 Using auto-tagging exclusively provides a number of benefits over manual tagging:

-- It saves you the work of manually tagging every destination URL.
+- It saves you the work of manually tagging every final URL.

 - It eliminates the errors you can introduce when you attempt to manually tag each URL.
 For example,

 utm_source=Googleis different from